JuliaML/LossFunctions.jl/docs/losses/interface.rst

 documentation that it allows for a lot of different method signatures to accomplish a variety of tasks.

-.. function:: value(loss, target, output)
+.. function:: value(loss, target, output) -> Number

    Computes the result for the loss-function denoted by the parameter `loss`.
 Note that `target` and `output` can be of